jacknlawson/jacknlawson.github.io/biblicalhebrew.md

 > “I found Jack Lawson two years ago and wish it were twenty.
 His scholarship, generous encouragement and humour will ensure the success of your Biblical Hebrew studies.”
 > D.W.
 Attleborough, Norfolk (Retired Language Teacher)

 **Want to learn to read the Hebrew Bible or have a Bat or Bar Mitzvah coming up?
 Just curious?
-[Get in touch!](mailto:jacknlawson@btopenworld.com)**.
-Costs: £30 per 90-minute session.
+[Get in touch by email!](mailto:jacknlawson@btopenworld.com)** or ring 336-354-3589.
+Costs: $40 per 90-minute session. *The first lesson is free*